 English has indicative, imperative, and subjunctive moods; other moods, such as the conditional, do not appear as morphologically distinct forms.

-There are two aspects in what we’ve just borrowed from wikipedia: English has three moods only, primitive languages have more moods.
+There are two aspects in what we’ve just borrowed from wikipedia: English has three main moods only, primitive languages have more moods.

 Optative